yifu0529/github.io/Pages/projects.md

 - Forecasted day-ahead demands of 200 signal towers using five state-of-the-art ML algorithms.
 - Designed the activation policies for recommending day-ahead power-saving schemes.
 - Clustered sectors of signal towers for improving scalability and summarized implications of reinforcement learning (RL) in future works.
-- The research has been published as a co-authored report on the Turing website page.
+- The research is published as a co-authored report on the Turing website page.

 <h2> </h2>
 <img src="/img/turing.JPG" alt="Turing_photos">